brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 $ nvcc -arch=compute_70 -code=sm_70 xxx.cu
 ```

-Executables compiled in the above way can only be run in GPUs with compute capability `Z.V`, where `V >= W`.
+An executable compiled in the above way can only be run in GPUs with compute capability `Z.V`, where `V >= W`.
 For example, an executable compiled using
 ```
 $ nvcc -arch=compute_60 -code=sm_60 xxx.cu
 ```